K kynetra.dev / KynML

 Reproducibility

 Every training script generated by KynML writes a run_manifest.json alongside its output.
-The manifest captures everything needed to audit or reproduce a run: the spec fingerprint, dataset fingerprint, environment versions, RNG seed, and evaluation metrics.
+The manifest records the compilation fingerprint, dataset fingerprint, environment versions, RNG seed, and evaluation metrics needed to audit a run.

 CONFIG_HASH

-The CONFIG_HASH is a SHA-256 hex digest (64 chars) of the canonical .kyn source bytes, computed at codegen time and embedded as a module-level constant in the generated script:
+The CONFIG_HASH is a SHA-256 hex digest (64 chars) embedded at codegen time:

 CONFIG_HASH = "a3f9d2..." # injected at compile time